 English, , 68kb

-Agreement between the British Virgin Islands and Finland for the exchange of information relating to tax matters
+Agreement between Finland and Saint Kitts and Nevis for the exchange of information relating to tax matters

 This note is taken from Chapter 3 of Economic Policy Reforms: Going for Growth 2010.